lavaeater/turbo-rocket-ultra/README.md

 Examples: Kill n enemies.
 Hold an area for n minutes.
 Come up with something really fun, oooh, I got it, every player has to be in a separate place at the same time!

 ### Player Graphics
 This is what categorizes as a FUN task, it should be FUN!
 But it also requires lots of work, mainly in making art happen.
 Making heads, bodies, hair, stuff like that, and enabling generating characters and sprite sheets from that.
-L
+Lots of work, but there could be great payoffs in the end.

+### Vehicles
+This is like the holy grail of features.
+This is what all this started with, the entire game.
+So, players enter vehicles, control different parts of the vehicle etc. This could be combined with the concept "moving level" where the players are on a platform that is moving through some kind of river / level somehow.

+### Build Towers

 ## Not replacing Box2D with JBump